-A quality radioguide (Tour guide system, whisper system, portable short-range wireless system) should allow the receivers to hear the guide comments while being at a distance of at least 100 meters.
+A quality guided tour system (Tour guide system, whisper, portable short-range wireless) should allow the receivers to hear the guide comments while being at a distance of at least 100 meters.
 A range below 100 meters does not offer a large enough coverage area.

 TYPES OF MICROPHONES

-The transmitter can use different microphones.
+The tour guide transmitter can use different microphones.
 Three types are typically used:

 Headset or head microphones: The microphone includes a headband to adjust onto the guide’s head.
 The microphone is very close to the mouth, approximately 2-3 centimeters away.
 The guide uses this microphone when in motion.
 It is also highly recommended for noisy environments.
 Having the microphone so close to the mouth effectively captures the voice while the ambient background noise is lower.
 The microphone cap, which is hidden by foam, is L-shaped and directive.
 The short side of the L should point towards the mouth.